 Fun things to do with kids in London

-Planning a day out with the family over the May half term?
+Planning a day out with the family?
 Our list of the best places to visit with kids highlights the top spots in the city that will make a fun day out for all over the school holidays.

-In London during the May half term?
-Got kids to entertain?
+In London over half term and got kids to entertain?

 The venues on this list have all the ingredients for creating incredible memories for little ones – with family-friendly exhibitions, interactive galleries and outdoor activities to burn off some energy.
 Better still, they all offer great family facilities – from baby changing areas to buggy parks – so you can go with peace of mind that all your needs will be taken care of.